ajiwunmi/NetReactMovie/README.md

 # Movie Search Application

-This project is a full-stack Movie Search Application built using **ASP.NET Core** for the backend and **ReactJS** for the frontend.
-It utilizes the [OMDb API](http://www.omdbapi.com/) to provide movie search functionality and detailed information about movies.
+This web application allows users to search for movies using the OMDB API, save the 5 most recent search queries, and view detailed information about selected movies.
+It is built using **.NET Core** for the backend and **React** for the frontend.
+It utilizes the [OMDb API](http://www.omdbapi.com/) to provide movie search functionality and detailed information about movies

 ---